We’re reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 9. Enjoy a Mud Bath

-You will have to visit the nearby cenote first for purification before entering the sacred pool area where there are healing stones and Mayan artifacts.
+You will have to visit the nearby cenote first for purification before entering the sacred pool area, where there are healing stones and Mayan artifacts.
 The place is also significant for its Mayan Indian culture and secrets.
-You can try different massages including Reiki and Shakti which are based on the theme of the universal life force energy.
+You can try different massages, including Reiki and Shakti, which are based on the universal life force energy theme.

 10. Have Drinks at Batey